individual, family, & couples counseling

 that having an empathetic, attuned counselor can actually increase the thickness of your pre-frontal neo-cortex (the problem solving, higher level thinking part of our brain)?

 When trained caregivers join us on our journey of dreaming, healing, and transformation, it not only changes our lives, but also our brain structure.
 Very cool.

 Making the Initial Appointment

-You can contact our office by phone, email, or by using our contact form to set up an initial consultation.
+Use our contact form to set up an initial consultation.
 One of our intake coordinators will support you in identifying which therapist would be the best fit for your particular goals, situation, preferences, and schedule.
-This person will walk you through all the steps to ensure that you have the information you need heading into your first appointment.
+They will also walk you through all the steps to ensure that you have the information you need for your first appointment.

 The First Appointment